web3r-chat/.github/profile/README.md

 That simple idea resulted in the `web3r.chat` project.

-To contact us talk to bot-0 at https://web3r.chat
+Talk to us at https://web3r.chat